jameslockwood/module/README.md

 ##Module JS

-ModuleJS is a lightweight library that provides high-level structure to complex web applications, encouraging the creation of apps that comprise of several disparate, self-contained modules.
+ModuleJS is a lightweight library that provides high-level architectural structure to complex web applications, encouraging the creation of apps that comprise of several disparate, self-contained modules.

 It allows apps to be built easily using a modular, declarative event-driven framework.
 Each module has it's own DOM scope and is self-concerned, while leaving it's lower-level implementation choices (such as an individual module's strategy of using views, models etc.) to the developer.